 Notes: Using a 3rd rod isn’t necessary, but you can still add one to secure even more the chassis (only with SH and TGS blade holder).

-Step 4- Add the soundboard to the Multipass card.
+Step 4- Add the soundboard.
 It is also recommended to slightly glue the soundboard (a tiny drop of super glue is enough and will still allow the board to be removed).

 Step 8- Assemble both Speaker and Crystal Chamber modules.